Arina Dobryden

 Why did you choose an apprenticeship?

-I always suspected that I wanted to go straight into work after finishing school, but I also wanted to gain a degree to have a deeper knowledge and understanding of what I do.
+After finishing school, I knew I wanted to go straight into work to gain experience and practical knowledge, but I also wanted to go to university to gain a degree and deeper understanding of software.
 After learning about the opportunities that Leonardo offered, I knew that there was no other option for me other than a Graduate Apprenticeship.
-I don’t regret my decision and would absolutely urge others to try it as well!
+Being an apprentice offers the best of both worlds, which is why I would 100% recommend others to try it and take the alternative route into work!

 Tell us what you do in a typical day.